Here are simple guidelines from Steph to help you get started growing veggies inside.

 - A heat mat will help keep the seeds warm and help with germination.

-- During the winter months the days are not long enough to give your plants enough light.
-You will need a SunBlaster light bulb to install into a lamp that you already have.
+- During the winter months the days aren’t long enough to give your plants enough light.
+You will need an additional light source such as a SunBlaster light bulb and you can install one in a lamp that you already have.
 We also carry the strip lights that you can hang and light up a larger area.
 There are lots of different sizes to choose from.

 - Once the second set of true leaves appear you should start feeding.
 When first fertilizing only use a half strength mix of what they recommend.
 We carry a Miracle Grow water soluble all purpose plant food that works well.
-We also carry a selection of plant foods that are formulated for specific vegetables.
+We also carry a selection of plant foods approved for organic culture, and others that are formulated for specific vegetables and fruits.
 Seafood and seaplant-based fertilizers are also popular.

 View some of our seed starting supplies here.
 Once you picked out all your items that you will need, the next step is to plant.